orengineko/completodx/README.md

 # Can i download Completo Dx for free?
 Absolutely, it's no cost!

+# FIRST RUN!!!:
+You must download YT-DLP (https://github.com/yt-dlp/yt-dlp) and FFMPEG (https://www.ffmpeg.org/) IN THE SAME folder as Completo Dx.exe, otherwise Completo Dx will not run.

 # Supported languages?
 The current version of Completo Dx is only in Spanish (Chilean).
 Soon i'll be adding another languages (english, japanese, neutral spanish).